A Reverse Black Hole Information Problem: How to detect an AdS black hole

 \section{How to detect an AdS black hole}

-If we want to understand small black hole evaporation from a CFT point of view, it's important to understand what distinguishes a black hole from the thermal gas with the same total mass.
+To understand black hole evaporation from the CFT point of view, it is important to be able distinguish a black hole from other high entropy macrostates in the microcanonical ensemble, such as thermal gas, especially when the energy is low enough that the black hole is entropically subdominant.
 The presence of quasi-normal modes is one way to detect the presence of a horizon \cite{Horowitz:1999jd}, or the fact that black hole out-of-time-ordered correlators (OTOCs) are maximally chaotic \cite{Shenker:2013pqa, Hernandez:2025seq}.